pyodide/pyodide/docs/usage/type-conversions.md

 | `next(proxy)`                      | `x.next()`                        |
 | `await proxy`                      | `await x`                         |

-Note that each of these operations is only supported if the proxied Javascript object supports the corresponding operation.
+Note that each of these operations is only supported if the proxied JavaScript object supports the corresponding operation.
 See {any}`the JsProxy API docs <JsProxy>` for the rest of the methods supported on {any}`JsProxy`.
 Some other code snippets: